YonghuiDong/Miso_example/README.md

 The overall workflow takes approximately 2.2 min using a PC with 16 GB memory and a 3.1 GHz Intel Core i7 processor.

-Example of the result (from reduced list):
+Example of the result (from reduced list) is shown in Figure 2.

 <p align="center">
 <img src="Image/result.png" width="600">